john-bieren/loc/README.md

 This usage information can be found with `loc --help`:

 ```
-Usage: loc [options] [path]
+Usage: loc [options] [paths]
-         Options must come before path
+         Options must come before paths
-         Path defaults to current working directory if no argument is given
+         Paths are the directories you wish to search (cwd by default)

 Options:
         -d        Print loc by directory